 Along with the Portuguese golden visa application, you will need to submit the following documents:

-- Passport or valid travel ID
+- passport or valid identification document

-- Proof of legal entry into Portugal (eg. Schengen short-stay visa)
+- proof of legal entry into Portugal (e.g., Schengen short-stay visa)

-- Proof of health insurance (issued within the last three months)
+- proof of health insurance (issued within the last three months)

-- Criminal record certificate from country of origin/residence (issued within the last three months)
+- criminal record certificate from country of origin/residence (issued within the last three months)

-- Evidence of compliance with tax and Social Security obligations
+- evidence of compliance with tax and social security obligations

-- Receipt of payment of the Portuguese golden visa fees.
+- receipt of payment of the Portuguese golden visa fees

 - a bank statement for financial investment